Ordering Goods and Services

 SAP is a software application for the electronic ordering of goods/services, payment of invoices and tracking of funds committed by the order against internal budgets.

-The Council embraces the advantages available through e-procurement and utilises the electronic ordering and invoicing system, with orders e-mailed direct to suppliers, wherever possible.
+We use the SAP electronic ordering and invoicing system, with orders e-mailed direct to suppliers, wherever possible.
 Invoices can also be received via e-mail, any paper invoices received are scanned and invoices are matched to the original order within the electronic ordering system.
 All invoices are therefore required to include a valid order number to ensure there are no delays in the invoice process.

 Procurement cards allow Council employees to make purchases of low value ad-hoc goods or services.

-Currently the Council uses Mastercard procurement cards issued by Natwest.
-Mastercard is widely accepted and allows cardholders to purchase from most companies; therefore, if suppliers are able to accept normal Mastercard credit cards then they will be able to accept payment from a procurement card.
+We use Mastercard procurement cards issued by Natwest.
+Mastercard is widely accepted and allows cardholders to purchase from most companies, therefore, if suppliers are able to accept normal Mastercard credit cards then they will be able to accept payment from a procurement card.